mytchel/agatha/README.md

 the kernel as portable as possible by using linux flattened device tree's to find devices.
 The same for drivers.

+## Trying it out

+You will need:
+	- an arm cross compiler.
+I'm using arm-none-eabi 6.3.1 on OpenBSD.
+	- GNU Make

+Then it should be as simple as typing `make`/`gmake`.
+You will need to edit `Makefile` if you are using a different compiler.

+Now the kernel should be built and bundled for U-Boot at `arm/kern.umg`.
+Copy that across to your device somehow along with a device tree blob such as `arm/boot/bbb.dtb` for the beagle bone black and use U-Boot to load the kernel.

+Currently all it does it write "Hello 1", "Hello 2", etc to UART.

 ## Booting

 U-Boot is used to load the kernel and device tree blob.